RESOURCES

 Caitlin Hamilton Caitlin Hamilton

-How to respond to critical or negative feedback on your writing
+How to respond to critical feedback on your writing

 Receiving feedback on your academic writing can be a mixed bag.
 Praise feels great, but negative feedback?
 Yeah, it sucks.
 However, it is an unavoidable part of sending your academic writing out into the world, and developing your own strategy for handling negative feedback constructively is absolutely essential in order to grow, both as a writer and scholar…